 Discover more patterns across your cohort, class or school so you know where best to target interventions.

 Working with you, not prescribing, to achieve a tailored complete-answer solution specifically for your school and setting.

 Our academic experts drive the Teacher-first design and ensure your system is always compliant with the latest DfE guidance.

 From first contact to day-to-day support we make sure you and your teams get and stay on-board with Sonar.

 Educational organisations just like yours are already benefiting from Sonar Tracker.

 Hear from Nick Hutchings, Headteacher at Hamilton Primary about how they’re using Sonar Tracker and the benefits they’ve seen for staff and pupils.

 WATCH OUR LATEST WEBINAR

-We spoke to Frazer Westmorland, Headteacher at Mundella Primary School about their experiences using Sonar Tracker and the impacts it has had on staff workload, empowerment and data confidence.
+We spoke to Nick Hutchings, Headteacher at Hamilton Primary School about their experiences using Sonar Tracker and the impacts it has had.

 It’s important to avoid the trap of collecting data for the sake of it, just because you feel that you should.
 Any practice taking place in school needs to have a definable positive impact on the learners.
 The most useful data is that which can be used multiple times – reporting and tracking, as well as teaching and learning.